sa-ml/saml2026/_pages/home.md

 ---

 ## Welcome!
-SAML 2026 will be co-located with the 23rd IEEE International Conference on Software Architecture (ICSA) 2026, **June 22 - 26, 2026**, Amsterdam, The Netherlands.
+The **5th International Workshop on Software Architecture and Machine Learning (SAML 2026)** will be co-located with the 23rd IEEE International Conference on Software Architecture (ICSA) 2026, **June 22 - 26, 2026**, Amsterdam, The Netherlands.

 ## News